2i2c-org/infrastructure/docs/hub-deployment-guide/deploy-support/configure-support.md

 Checkout the template support values file in `config/clusters/templates/common/support.values.yaml` for an example configuration.
 If the cluster is running on GCP or AWS, the deployer should have been generated this file already.

 If you are deploying the support chart on an Azure cluster, you **must** manually create such a file using the template mentioned above.

-You must also set an annotation for `ingress-nginx`'s k8s Service resource.

-Include the following in your `support.values.yaml` file:
+Also, you must set an annotation for `ingress-nginx`'s k8s Service resource by including the following in your `support.values.yaml` file:

 ```yaml
 ingress-nginx: